This post may contain affiliate links.

 The trip involves an airconditioned coach trip to the Kangaroo Island ferry.
 After your 45 min journey, you will explore the island with the benefit of a qualified ranger guide.

 The charming towns and villages of the Adelaide Hills, under 30km from the centre of Adelaide will have you wanting to come back for more.
 Visit Hahndorf with its quintessentially German village atmosphere.
 Stop in at picturesque Bridgewater with its working water mill, and the historic Echunga too.

 The tour below packs in some of the very best experiences from Adelaide into a one day trip.
 This is a sensational way to experience Adelaide, and Australia.

 Things to do in Adelaide for Foodies

 Adelaide is a food lover’s paradise.
 From Australia’s first pizza restaurant to an amazing array of epic multi-ethnic offerings, you can eat very well here indeed.
+Don’t forget that the Maggie Beer Farm is also near Adelaide!
 So, here are some of our favourite restaurants in Adelaide:

 - Peel St

 - Magill Estate Restaurant

 - Jolley’s Guesthouse

 - Lucky Lupita’s